 There are some general guidelines to follow when designing your dessert plating.
 Think like an artist–our eye is generally drawn to curves rather than straight lines.
 Symmetry can be pleasing to the eye, but asymmetry will keep your eye moving around the plate.
 Groupings of odd numbers (1 and 3) are much more interesting than groups in even numbers (2 or 4).
 Don’t be afraid of negative space.
 No need to crowd your dessert together–let the white plate shine through.
-Oh, that reminds me–white plates will be your best bet to show off your dessert to best effect.
+Oh, that reminds me–(affiliate) white plates will be your best bet to show off your dessert to best effect.
 Colors of sauces will stay much truer on a white background.
 White gives a nice clean background for all your components.
 Do you really want your mousse creation to compete with the big cabbage roses on your grandmother’s fine china?
 I didn’t think so.
 You can also use clear glass, especially when served on a white tablecloth.

 Decide your color palette: you can go monochromatic, with all colors being generally different shades of the same color.
-You can have a complementary color scheme in which the colors used are opposite of each other on the color wheel, or you can have an analogous color scheme in which the colors of your dessert components are adjacent to each other on the color wheel.
+You can have a complementary color scheme in which the colors used are opposite of each other on the color wheel, or you can have an analogous color scheme in which the colors of your dessert components are adjacent to each other on the (affiliate) color wheel.
 Please remember, in coming up with your schemes, color combinations should always take a back seat to flavor and texture.

 Here’s a video I put together showing some different ways of plating four components that most of us have in the house: ice cream, cookies, whipped cream and a sauce.
 Hopefully it will spark your creativity!

 There are usually at least three components to a basic plated dessert–the main item, an accompanying sauce and a garnish of some sort.
-Keep in mind that these three components should be flavor notes that complement each other and deliver a “harmonious flavor chord” when eaten together.
+Keep in mind that these three components should have flavor notes that complement each other and deliver a “harmonious flavor chord” when eaten together.
 Sounds a little out there, I know, but trust me–flavors either go together or they don’t!

 A couple of things to remember about these components: your sauce should be just enough to get a taste in each bite.
 When the main component is gone, the sauce should be gone–about 2 Tablespoons for a 4 oz. main component.
 Garnish should a) make sense (why would you put a strawberry as a garnish on something that has nothing to do with strawberries), b)it should be edible–nobody wants to eat around that artistic cinnamon stick (twig) that you stuck on their plate, and c)it should have a texture and/or temperature that contrasts nicely with the main component (crispy with gooey, warm with cold, crunchy with chewy, etc).
 Also as a general rule, don’t decorated the rim of the plate–leave it clear (or at least a major part of it clear) so when you’re serving, you don’t get thumb prints in your powdered sugar.
 If you try to drizzle sauce on the rim, it will run and look amateurish and dumb.
 Only sauce the flat of the plate.